 Increased absorption of sugar by muscles

-A 2005 study published in Planta Medica investigated the effects of okra on rats with diabetes.
+A 2017 study published in PLOS One investigated the effects of okra on rats with diabetes.
 A substance called myricetin is present in okra and some other foods, including red wine and tea.

-Researchers isolated myricetin from okra, then administered it to the rat.
-The treatment increased absorption of sugar in the rats' muscles, lowering their blood sugar.
+The researchers isolated myricetin from okra, then gave it to the rats.
+This increased the absorption of sugar in the rats' muscles, lowering their blood glucose levels.

 A 2012 Food Science and Human Wellness review points to a number of other laboratory and animal studies that have linked myricetin to lower blood sugar.
-The study argues that myricetin may also reduce other risk factors for diabetes.
+The authors argue that myricetin may also reduce other risk factors for diabetes.

 Reduction in blood sugar spikes after eating

-A 2011 study published in ISRN Pharmaceutics found a link between okra and decreased blood sugar spikes after eating.
+Authors of a 2011 animal study published in ISRN Pharmaceutics found a link between okra and decreased spikes in blood sugar.

-The study also explored possible interactions between okra and metformin, a drug that can reduce blood sugar in type 2 diabetes.
-Okra appeared to also block absorption of metformin.
-This suggests that okra could reduce the effectiveness of metformin, and should therefore not be eaten at the same time as the drug.
+The study also explored interactions between okra and metformin, a drug that can reduce blood sugar in type 2 diabetes.
+The okra solution appeared to block the absorption of metformin, suggesting that the plant may reduce the drug's effectiveness.

 Lower blood sugar levels

-There were no poisonous effects linked with these relatively high doses of okra.
-The rats that ate okra had reduced blood sugar levels after up to 28 days of eating okra.
-The study ended on day 28, so it is unclear if the effects on blood sugar levels would have lasted longer.
+These relatively high doses appeared to have no poisonous effects, and they resulted in reduced blood sugar levels for up to 28 days after the rats had consumed the okra.
+The study ended on day 28, so it is unclear whether the effects would have lasted longer.

-- Okra is high in substances known as oxalates.
-Oxalates may increase the risk of kidney stones in people vulnerable to kidney stones.
+Also, okra is rich in substances called oxalates, which may increase the risk of kidney stones in people prone to this issue.

-- Okra can contain bacteria, pesticides, and other dangerous substances if it is not thoroughly washed.
-People should never consume rotten okra, frozen okra that is past its expiration date, or okra that has not been thoroughly washed.
+The plant can contain bacteria, pesticides, and other dangerous substances.
+People should never consume rotten okra, frozen okra that is past its expiration date, or okra that has not been properly washed.

-- People with an okra allergy should not consume okra.
-Those with an allergy to other plants in the mallow family, such as hibiscus or cotton, may also be allergic to okra.
+People who are allergic to okra should avoid it.
+Those with allergies to other plants in the mallow family, such as hibiscus or cotton, may also be allergic to okra.